Double Exposure: Is Living on a Corner for You – or Not?

 We covered this a bit with traffic, but along with the light that you’ll “enjoy” from passing cars, you’ll most likely be gifted a lamp post on your corner.
 This is nothing personal, but quite common especially in larger towns and bigger cities.
 Depending on which rooms face the light, it could disturb occupants’ sleep.
 Your best bet is to build a house where the bedrooms are mostly in back and/or away from where the light will be – just in case.

-Great for a corner lot, this modest 3-bedroom, 2.5-bath Ranch style home has an interior ideally laid out for the glare that might come from a lamp post situated at the corner that shines all night long.
-The bedrooms are at the rear and right side of the house, positioned far away from the light source that could otherwise disturb sleep or require careful attention ot room-darkening window treatments (House Plan #200-1030).
+Great for a corner lot, this modest 3-bedroom, 2.5-bath Ranch style home (top) has an interior ideally laid out for the glare that might come from a lamp post situated at the corner that shines all night long (bottom).
+The bedrooms are at the rear and right side of the house, positioned far away from the light source that could otherwise disturb sleep or require careful attention ot room-darkening window treatments (Plan #200-1030).

 Fighting Foot Traffic